 - Applicants whose first language is not English are required to take one of the following English proficiency exams and submit the scores: TOEFL, IELTS, or PTE Academic.
 See more information on English proficiency testing.

 However, please note that we consider applications as a whole; higher scores do not guarantee acceptance and lower scores do not guarantee rejection.
 Please see the FAQs for details.

 Applications to the Master of Arts program in Digital Media Design for Learning are accepted twice yearly.
 The deadline for materials requested below is February 1 for fall semester matriculation (with the option to begin in summer session); late applications received by May 1 may be reviewed and considered for admission, however, consideration for scholarships and on-campus housing will be limited.
 The deadline for materials requested below is October 1 for spring semester matriculation.

 - Step 1: Complete and submit application materials

-Two letters of recommendation.
-Letters should address the applicant's interests, skills, abilities and accomplishments relevant to the design, development and use of educational media and technology-based learning environments, and his/her ability to pursue and complete graduate studies in this field successfully.
-Letters may be written by former professors, faculty advisors, academic administrators, or employers knowledgable of the applicant's academic work or professional accomplishments.
+Letters of recommendation should address the applicant's interests, skills, abilities, and accomplishments relevant to the design, development, and use of educational media and technology-based learning environments, and his/her ability to pursue and complete graduate studies in this field successfully.
+Letters may be written by former professors, faculty advisors, academic administrators, or employers knowledgeable of the applicant's academic work or professional accomplishments.

-Examples of previous work.
-Applicants who wish to submit relevant educational media projects, papers or web links may send materials to Program Director, Digital Media Design for Learning, 82 Washington Square East 6th Floor, New York NY 10003.
+Applicants who wish to submit relevant educational media projects, papers, or web links as part of a portfolio may send materials to: Program Director, Digital Media Design for Learning, Media and Games Network, 2 Metrotech Center Room 869, Brooklyn, NY 11201.
 Materials will not be returned.